-OpenTopography is built on strong collaborations with a variety of groups.
+OpenTopography is built on strong collaborations.
 Partnerships involve both data hosting as well as technology research and development.
 If you are interested in collaborating with OpenTopography on data hosting or other activities, please contact us.

 The following groups have entered into service agreements with OpenTopography to enable us make their datasets available on our platform.

 - Advancing the Analysis of High Resolution Topography (A2HRT) - This EarthCube Research Coordination Network brings together Earth science researchers and experts in cyberinfrastructure to coordinate and develop work-flows and best practices.
 We are identifing places where new tools and computational infrastructure can yield new research impacts, and are develop recommendations for NSF investments in HRT technology going forward.
 Finally, we are providing training in HRT best practices for graduate students and early career professionals who represent the next generation of Earth scientists.

 - OpenAltimetry is a cyberinfrastructure platform for discovery, access, and visualization of data from NASA’s ICESat and ICESat-2 missions.
 It is the product of a collaboration between the National Snow and Ice Data Center (NSIDC), the Scripps Institution of Oceanography and OpenTopography teams at the San Diego Supercomputer Center and UNAVCO.

 - NASA Seamless SAR Access System (SSARA) - SSARA was a collaboration between UNAVCO, the Alaska Satellite Facility, JPL, and OpenTopography that implements a seamless distributed access system for SAR data and derived data products (i.e. interferograms).
 SSARA provides a unified application programming interface (API) for SAR data search and results (from archives at UNAVCO and ASF), as well as topographic (from OpenTopography) and tropospheric (from JPL) corrections.